MarkMed/MarkMed.github.io/GameDev/Training/Exercise1.md

 > A video 2D shooter game like Starbound.
 >
-> The target audience would be people whoe loves pixelart games and people who loves frenetic games
+> The target audience would be people who loves pixelart games and people who loves frenetic games
 >
 > The game can be played via web and/or in smarts devices (tablets and cellphones)
 ---